sai-github/JavaScript-Interview-Questions/README.md

 # JavaScript Questions & Problems for an Interview

+> ## :mega: Attribution
+> This repository has been forked from [Narahari-Sundaragopalan/JavaScript-Interview-Questions](https://github.com/Narahari-Sundaragopalan/JavaScript-Interview-Questions).

 > Contains common JavaScript questions, problems, generally asked in technical and software coding interviews.
 This is based on my preparation and research for a software developer interview

 1. [Arrays](https://github.com/Narahari-Sundaragopalan/JavaScript-Interview-Prep/tree/master/exercises/arrays)